2e0byo/miniature-lighting-desk/docs/scripting/more.md

 `async_hal` is a library I wrote, distributed with the demo.
 It’s called *async* hal as I first wrote a *synchronous* hal, but then abandoned it as the async one is much better.
-(It send the usb requests in the background.)
+(It sends the usb requests in the background.)
 A hal is a Hardware Abstraction Layer, i.e. something which does the hard work of talking to the hardware.